 “PRODSECBUG-2198,” the codename of a security flaw in the Magento 2.x content management system (CMS), the most popular CMS to build self-hosted online shops, is at the heart of these spikes in hacked sites.

 The vulnerability is a Magento CMS SQL injection fault that can be exploited to take over unpatched, vulnerable sites by remote, unauthenticated attackers.
+Get to know about free online sql injection scanner here.

 At the end of March, the Magento team patched the bug; however, things didn’t go as planned, as attacks starting to exploit this bug only 16 hours later, de Groot says.